For publishers

 - We read your public RSS feed and, when the excerpt is too short, retrieve the full article text from your website to evaluate and summarize it.

 - Our AI creates an original summary in new words.
 We never copy your text.
+Scientific and research sources receive a summary format adapted for research findings.

 - Article text is processed by open-source models on our own hardware.
-For Dutch translations, text may be sent to DeepL (EU-based) or Google Gemini (EU data processing).

 - We display a source credibility score from external databases (IDIAP, Media Bias/Fact Check, Wikipedia Perennial Sources).
 This is not our own rating of your publication.